open-edge-insights/eii-core/common/libs/ConfigMgr/kv_store_plugin/README.md

 $ sudo make install
 ```

-To compile the DB Client C examples in addition to the library, then you can set the
+To compile the KVStorePlugin C examples in addition to the library, then you can set the
 the `WITH_EXAMPLES` to `ON` when executing the `cmake` command (as shown
 below).